jonthedev/vite-r-ts-starter-pack/README.md

 ---

 ### Committing

-There is a pre-commit hook that automates the following flow on the ```/src``` directory, before asking for your commit message.
+There is a pre-commit hook that automates the following flow on the `/src` directory and all `ts,tsx` files, before asking for your commit message.

 The message must follow the [conventional changelog standard](https://github.com/conventional-changelog/commitlint).

 You can also run these scripts individually.